robertpdavis/betfair-bet-bot/README.md

 Running install will install all the required client and server dependancies.
 This is a React web app.

+Note: Two env vars are required to hold secrets for encrption:
+*JWT_SECRET
+*ENCRYPT_SECRET

 ### File structure of the application:
 ```md
 .